Rural purge: Replacement shows

-Under Silverman's watch, game shows returned to the network's daytime schedule during this period, as well.
-(Unlike NBC or ABC, CBS had not carried a daytime game show since To Tell the Truth ended its run in 1968, instead opting for reruns of 1960s prime-time sitcoms such as The Lucy Show and Gomer Pyle, U.S.M.C., both of which had left the air by that point.)
+Under Silverman's watch, game shows returned to the network's daytime schedule.
+(CBS, unlike NBC or ABC, had not carried a daytime game show since To Tell the Truth ended in 1968, instead opting for reruns of 1960s prime-time sitcoms such as The Lucy Show and Gomer Pyle, U.S.M.C., both of which had left the air by that point.)
 The first of these shows was The Amateur's Guide to Love, which ran for three months in the spring and summer of 1972.
 Shortly afterward, on September 4, the network debuted three new game shows: The New Price Is Right, Gambit, and The Joker's Wild.
-Gambit ran until 1976 and returned in 1980 for an additional year as Las Vegas Gambit on NBC; Joker ended its CBS run in 1975, then later ran in syndication from 1977 to 1986; and Price is in its 53rd season as of September 2024.
+Gambit ran until 1976 and returned in 1980 for an additional year as Las Vegas Gambit on NBC; Joker ended its CBS run in 1975, then later ran in syndication from 1977 to 1986; and Price began its 55th season in fall 2026.

 Despite the relatively large number of "old guard" variety shows canceled in the purge, Silverman actually continued to create new variety shows to replace the ones he had canceled; one of the first was The Sonny & Cher Comedy Hour, which debuted in August 1971 and would last until Sonny and Cher divorced in 1974.
 Silverman then retained Cher's services, signing her to her own show Cher in 1975, after which she agreed to reunite professionally with Sonny for another two seasons of their show, before it ended again in 1977.
-Silverman would later commission Donny & Marie for ABC five years later.
-He would also, with less success, commission The Brady Bunch Hour for ABC in 1976 and Pink Lady and Jeff and The Susan Anton Show for NBC in 1980, all three of which were received poorly.
+Silverman would commission Donny & Marie for ABC in 1976.
+He would also, with less success, commission The Brady Bunch Hour for ABC in 1976, Mel and Susan Together for the same network in 1978, and Pink Lady and Jeff for NBC in 1980, all three of which were received poorly.
 NBC tried a big, splashy 90-minute variety show entitled The Big Show that debuted in March 1980, but it was cancelled after only two months.